 Trying to summarize his cult's creation mythology in only a few words is an act of futility, mainly because it's all futuristic nonsense Allman admittedly pulled out of his ass.
 It does, however, have underpinnings of humanism in its core values, which are empathy, fairness, sincerity, and rationality, according to the cult's website—head there if you want to learn more.

 Essentially, Allman—who grew up Mormon in Utah—is trying to take the best parts of the religious communal experience and dump the murder-suicides, molestation, and incest.
-This means participating in weed-fueled theological discussions over communally prepared dinners (good), but not forcing participants to leave their families, wear robes, and kill children (bad).
+This means partaking in weed-fueled theological discussions over communally-prepared dinners (good), but not forcing participants to leave their families, wear robes, and kill children (bad).